-Red flag warnings as wildfires continue to burn
+California fires raging as red flag warnings spread across the West

 In the hot, dry conditions over the weekend, thousands of Californians evacuated homes at risk from wildfires.

-About 5,000 firefighters are batting 14 different fires across the state, Cal Fire said Sunday.

-One of the most dangerous is the Whittier Fire in Santa Barbara County in coastal Southern California, which threatened children at a summer camp and has forced about 3,500 people to leave their homes, Santa Barbara County Sheriff Bill Brown said Sunday.
+One of the most dangerous is the Whittier Fire in Santa Barbara County in coastal Southern California -- which threatened the children at the summer camp.
+The blaze also has forced about 3,500 people to leave their homes, Santa Barbara County Sheriff Bill Brown said Sunday.

-Firefighters saved at least 60 campers who were attending the Circle V Ranch, a popular summer camp, authorities said.

-One of the campers, Amayah Madere, told CNN affiliate WCBS she was swimming in the pool when a counselor told her to get out of the water and change change clothes in a hurry.
+One of the campers, Amayah Madere, told CNN affiliate KCBS she was swimming in the pool when a counselor told her to get out of the water and change clothes in a hurry.
 Campers were escorted to a dining hall to wait while firefighters battled flames around them, she said.

 "I prayed that if I didn't die I would go to church and right when I prayed the firefighters came," Madere said.

+KCBS reported that the children were evacuated by SUVs, with a police escort, and while they were driving away, trees were burning just outside the windows of their vehicles.

-Eric Peterson, Santa Barbara County fire chief, said the campers could not be taken out right away.
+Eric Peterson, Santa Barbara County fire chief, said dangerous conditions meant the campers could not be taken out right away.
 "They were trapped because the road was completely enveloped by flames and there were trees falling down across the road and there was really just no way to get them out of there," Peterson said.
 "So we had fire personnel, sheriff's personnel and Los Padres National Forest personnel all back there keeping those kids safe, and they rode it out there with them for hours, until it was safe enough to get them out of there."

 All campers and staff were safe, organizers said in a message posted on social media.